 When I first moved to Spain, I was not really familiar with the country’s healthcare system.
-It wasn’t until I got into contact with Caser Insurance, and they explained the difference between state healthcare, (which is part of social services), and private insurance, (which gives you access to medical treatment in private hospitals), that I really understood how healthcare in Spain works.
+It wasn’t until I got into contact with Caser Insurance, and they explained the difference between state healthcare, (which is part of social services), and private healthcare in Spain, (which gives you access to medical treatment in private hospitals), that I really understood how the Spanish health system works.

 When you become a Spanish resident and start working in Spain, a certain amount of money is automatically withheld from your monthly wages for national insurance.
 The first things you need to do when you arrive in Spain are: